orangain/baraag/README.md

 $ pip install baraag
 ```

-Baraag is tested with Python 2.7 on Mac OS X Lion and Mountain Lion.
+Baraag is tested with Python 2.7 on Mac OS X 10.7+ (Lion and Mountain Lion).

 Usage
 -----